SQream/sqream_docs/reference/sql_feature_support.rst

      - ``IDENTITY``

+.. _transactions:

 Transactions
 ============

-SQream DB treats each statement as an auto-commit transaction.
+SQreamDB treats each statement as an auto-commit transaction.
 Each transaction is isolated from other transactions with serializable isolation.

 If a statement fails, the entire transaction is canceled and rolled back.
 The database is unchanged.